 AFROCOSMOS

-walls breathe the gestures and silent presence of everyday life,
+Draped interiors, walls breathing the gestures and presence of everyday life,

 and the voices of its women.